 No Prequalification or Guaranteed Acceptance

 The prequalification process exists to prove that you can reasonably repay a loan, without consuming your entire budget.
 It’s a necessary step for any responsible lender, and serves to protect all parties involved in the loan.
 The prequalification process may be different for each lender, but it should be outlined clearly so you understand what will and will not be taken into consideration.
-Any lender that guarantees acceptance is more than likely a predatory lender— avoid them at all costs.
+Any lender that guarantees acceptance is more than likely a predatory lender— it's a good idea to think do more research before you commit.
 Think of it this way: would you lend a large sum of money to someone if you weren’t sure they could repay it?

 Unclear or Unreasonable Terms